kas021/kas021/README.md

 ### [CMS Repository](https://github.com/kas021/CMS-REPO)

 Content management system built with TypeScript.
 Started this because most CMS platforms feel bloated or overcomplicated for what I needed.
 Wanted something clean and modular that I could customize without fighting against the framework.
-Still adding features, but it handles the basics well - create, edit, publish, repeat.
+Still adding features, but it handles the basics well.
+Create, edit, publish, repeat.

 ---